I Know Places: Background and writing

-The American singer-songwriter Taylor Swift abandoned the country stylings of her past music and embraced a pop production for her fifth studio album, 1989 (2014), which she marketed as her "first official" pop album.
+The American singer-songwriter Taylor Swift abandoned the country stylings of her past music and embraced a pop production for her fifth studio album, 1989 (2014).
 Her musical inspiration was 1980s synth-pop and its experimentation with synthesizers, drum pads, and overlapped vocals.
 She began writing the album in mid–2013 while touring in support of her fourth album, Red (2012), and enlisted prominent contemporary pop producers including Ryan Tedder, whom she contacted via a Voice Memo.
 In that voice memo, Swift sang a demo of the chorus while playing a piano.

 During the production of 1989, Swift faced a lot of media scrutiny, which she said put her in a place where "no one is going to sign up for [a relationship]".
 Swift stated, "There are just too many cameras pointed at me.
 There are too many ridiculous elaborations about my life".
 She stated that she wrote "I Know Places" after fantasizing about a relationship in which she "[met] someone awesome, and they were like, hey, I'm worried about all this attention you get", with Swift responding, "Hey, I know places we can hide.
 We could outrun them".